bpiwowar/papercite/readme.txt

 == Changelog ==

+= 0.3.0 =
-= 0.2.14 =
+  * Complete code overhaul - switched to a new bibtex / template system = 0.2.14 =
   * Grouped by year option (patch due to S. Aiche)
   * Now generates an id which does not depend on the key (fix javascript related bugs)